-New Players that are not born in the United States will need to complete more information prior to being placed on a soccer team.
+New Players that are not born in the United States will need to complete more information .
+They will still be placed on a team after submitting their government birth certificate or passport.
+However, the player still needs to follow up with North Texas State Soccer:

 Per FIFA's Regulations on the Status and Transfer of Players, the international clearance process is required when any foreign-born player over the age of 10 is attempting to register with an affiliated club in the United States, regardless of that player's ability or citizenship.
 U.S. Soccer is responsible for properly obtaining that clearance on behalf of these players before they can register and participate in an affiliated league.